 Venezuelans who have fled to Colombia to escape the humanitarian crisis in their home country are receiving food and health assistance as part of a $2.5 million aid package from the United States.

-The U.S. aid is part of an ongoing effort to stand with the hemisphere and democratic nations around the world in support of the Venezuelan people, including those unable to live in their home country due to the crisis created by the regime of Nicolás Maduro, the Venezuelan president.
+The U.S. aid is part of an ongoing effort to stand with the hemisphere and democratic nations around the world in support of the Venezuelan people, including those unable to live in their home country due to the crisis created by the regime of Nicolás Maduro.

-“This crisis in Venezuela, which is now spilling into the broader region, is man-made,” Mark Green, administrator of the U.S. Agency for International Development, said March 20 when he announced the package.
+“This crisis in Venezuela, which is now spilling into the broader region, is man-made,” Mark Green, administrator of the U.S. Agency for International Development, said in March 2018 when he announced the package.